GOOD HOSPITAL PRACTICE

 Everything else (what are and who sets the requirements, what are the characteristics of a treatment?) is then best explained in notes.

-Requirements as obligations usually result from generally recognized standards such as KRINKO guidelines, guidelines of professional societies, laboratory guidelines including the legal framework such as the Patient Rights Act, Medicinal Products Act, Transfusion Act, radiation protection, occupational health and safety, etc. for the provision of medical services.
+Requirements as obligations usually result from generally recognised standards such as KRINKO guidelines, guidelines of specialist societies, laboratory guidelines including the legal framework such as the Patient Rights Act, Medicinal Products Act, Transfusion Act, radiation protection, occupational health and safety, etc. for the provision of medical services.
 Further requirements are usually assumed in the respective social, cultural and political-economic context without the need for further justification or further explicit formulation.

 Further requirements are defined by the recipient of the service himself or from his point of view, usually after a careful assessment of his needs.
 The recipient of the service does not have to determine the requirements based on their own knowledge.
-They can seek professional advice and coordinate with the service provider.
+They can seek professional advice and liaise with the service provider.

 But there are worlds in between.

 The confusion arises from the unclear use of the word "healthcare".
-Does it refer to the treatment of individual patients (medical practice) or the entirety of the organizational requirements for the provision of services (health care system, public health)?
+Does it refer to the treatment of individual patients (medical practice) or the entirety of the organisational requirements for the provision of services (health care system, public health)?

 One thinks of § 1 of the professional code of conduct for doctors working in Germany, which states "Doctors serve the health of the individual and the population".
 In the Reichsärzteordnung (1935), this was still called "Service to the health of the individual and the people as a whole".

-One can therefore formulate: In every state, one can identify a more or less systematically organized and definable economic sector that provides services for the diagnosis, treatment and prevention of diseases, for recovery after an illness and for care.
-The production, distribution and consumption of services depend on the respective political organization of economic relations, which can range from a state monopoly to mixed forms of regulated relationships between service providers, recipients and cost bearers to the unleashing of the market.
-There is no doubt that these arrangements have an impact on production costs, prices, local availability and - of course - on the quality of services.
+One can therefore formulate: In every state, one can identify a more or less systematically organised and definable economic sector that provides services for the diagnosis, treatment and prevention of diseases, for recovery after an illness and for care.
+The production, distribution and consumption of services depend on the respective political organisation of economic relations, which can range from a state monopoly to mixed forms of regulated relationships between service providers, recipients and cost bearers to the unleashing of the market.
+There is no doubt that these structures have an impact on production costs, prices, local availability and - of course - on the quality of services.

-However, the quality of the services is assessed regardless of whether the political framework conditions are favorable or not - otherwise it would be impossible to assess the impact of changed framework conditions on the quality of service provision!
+However, the quality of the services is assessed regardless of whether the political framework conditions are favourable or not - otherwise it would be impossible to assess the impact of changed framework conditions on the quality of service provision!
 Of course, this also applies to prices and local availability.

 DIN EN ISO 9001:2015 defines "3.6.4 Requirement [as] "a requirement or expectation that is specified, customarily assumed or mandatory".